 Even as we toured around Idaho in our travel trailer, we kept researching ways to go international.

 During those months, I spent hours online, dreaming and planning.
 I checked websites like Skyscanner and Student Universe almost daily, watching for incredible deals and daydreaming of purchasing those tickets.
 I planned elaborate road-trips across Europe.
-I researched Workaway gigs that we could use to hop around SE Asia.
+Did you know there are Workaway gigs that you can use to hop around SE Asia?
 We watched movies that kept our wanderlust alive, I read books about travel and adventure, and we talked about all the places we wanted to visit.
 I spent hours reading and listening to travel blogs and podcasts; hearing stories of other families who were making travel work for them, helped keep me inspired and motivated.

 Set goals to help you get there.
 If you haven’t already, set-up a separate savings account just for travel.
 We used to wait until the end of the month and then transfer anything that was left, but we found that we weren’t saving as much as we thought we should.
 Now we automatically transfer a certain amount at the beginning of each pay period and somehow we still have money left at the end to tansfer also.